Kerr 'definitely' fit for Australia's next game

 Kerr, 29, watched from the sidelines as her side edged the Republic of Ireland 1-0 in their opening match in Sydney and then saw them lose a lead and go down 3-2 to Nigeria in Brisbane.

-That result left the Matildas in third place in Group B and needing a victory over Olympic champions Canada at 11:00 BST in Melbourne on Monday to guarantee a place in the knockout stages.
+That result left the Matildas in third place in Group B and needing a victory over second-placed Olympic champions Canada on Monday to guarantee a place in the knockout stages.

+Nigeria, who currently top the group on goal difference, face bottom side the Republic of Ireland in Group B's other match.

+Her Australian team-mate Ellie Carpenter said: "Sam is a great leader and a great captain… and we've really felt her there on the sidelines.